Bladder control: Medications for urinary problems

 - Fesoterodine (Toviaz)

-Still, the immediate-release form may be helpful if you experience incontinence only at certain times, such as at night, or if you want to take a medication for only a short time, such as when you travel.
-These medications are usually given as a pill or tablet that you take by mouth.
-Oxybutynin is also available as a cream or skin patch that delivers a continuous amount of medication.
+These prescription drugs are usually given as a pill or tablet taken by mouth.
+Oxybutynin is also available as a prescription gel or skin patch that delivers a continuous amount of medication.

 How it works

 Mirabegron is a medication approved to treat certain types of urinary incontinence.
-It relaxes the bladder muscle and can increase the amount of urine your bladder can hold.
-It may also increase the amount you are able to urinate at one time, helping to empty your bladder more completely.
+It relaxes the bladder muscle and can increase how much urine the bladder can hold.
+It might also increase the amount you're able to urinate at one time.
+This may help you to empty the bladder more completely.
 Mirabegron is available as a tablet or granules.

 How it works